mjkrause/data-portal-summary-stats/README.md

 whether this value is truly appropriate for the analysis.
 As such, other measures to address large matrices may be needed in the future as these thresholds are tweaked.

-The **second** solution is to simply black-list the matrix files that are too large to process. _blacklisting_ a matrix file excludes it from the processing and is a solution of last resort.
+The second solution is to simply blacklist the matrix files that are too large to process. _blacklisting_ a matrix file excludes it from the processing and is a solution of last resort.
 To use the blacklist feature, set the environment variable `blacklist=1` and create a